ragardner/tksheet/DOCUMENTATION.md

     expand: None | str = None,
     formatter_options: dict | None = None,
     **kwargs,
-)
+) -> Span
 """
 Create a span / get an existing span by name
 Returns the created span
 """
 ```
 - `key` you do not have to provide an argument for `key`, if no argument is provided then the span will be a full sheet span.
-Otherwise `key` can be the following types which are type hinted as `CreateSpanTypes`:
+Otherwise `key` can be the following types which are type hinted in the documentation as `CreateSpanTypes`:
     - `None`
     - `str` e.g. `sheet.span("A1:F1")`
     - `int` e.g. `sheet.span(0)`